Abstract

 Third Article

-The third article that was selected for the literature review paper is called “Motivation and social cognitive theory,” which was written by the scholars Dale Schunk and Maria DiBenedetto.
+“Motivation and social cognitive theory,” authored by academicians Dale Schunk and Maria DiBenedetto, is the third article chosen for the literature review study.
 The work represents a relevant and credible source of information since it was published in the scientific journal Contemporary Educational Psychology in 2020.
 Motivation is discussed in this article through the lens of social cognitive theory and related to it approaches.
 Motivation is a term that describes the processes that lead to and perpetuate goal-directed behavior (Schunk & DiBenedetto, 2020).
 Internal and external forces that contribute to consequences such as decision, effort, determination, accomplishment, and environmental regulation are known as motivational variables (Schunk & DiBenedetto, 2020).
 From the initial modeling and simulation to the contemporary conceptualization of action, motivation has been a significant aspect of social cognition theory (Schunk & DiBenedetto, 2020).
 After discussing the theoretical foundation of reciprocal relationships, research on physiological, contextual, and personal impacts on motivation is described (Schunk & DiBenedetto, 2020).
 Objectives and self-evaluations of development, self-efficacy, social identification, values, result expectancies, inferences, and self-regulation are all important internal motivational mechanisms.

 Diversification and culture, approach, and long-term repercussions of interventions are among the difficulties that the theory faces.
 Further recommendations for future study on settings, theoretical explanation, and technology are also included in the discussion of the paper (Schunk & DiBenedetto, 2020).
 The social situation and social context have a vital role in motivation, cognition, and self-regulation, according to social cognitive approach and its key notions (Schunk & DiBenedetto, 2020).
 Since there are other social cognitive conceptual viewpoints, the analysis in this article is overall confined to Bandura’s social cognitive theoretical framework.
 This model has a wide range of applications in psychology as well as other domains, including teaching, commerce, and health (Schunk & DiBenedetto, 2020).
 The theory’s assumptions have been put to the test in a variety of research investigations.
 Even though the terminology “Bandura’s social cognitive philosophy” is utilized in this article, Zimmerman, Schunk, Pajares, and Usher are among others who have contributed to the development, testing, and expansion of the theory (Schunk & DiBenedetto, 2020).
 The topic in this text focuses on the function of motivation, which is defined as processes that present themselves explicitly in objective behaviors.